benbalter/benbalter.github.com/_posts/2021-03-21-n-things-a-technicalp-program-manager-does.md

 description: The nine most important things a program manager can do on any given day
 ---

-After five-plus years as a Product Manager, I recently became a founding member of GitHub's newly established Technical Program Management (TPM) organization.
+After five-plus years as a Product Manager, I recently became a founding member of GitHub's Technical Program Management (TPM) organization.
 Program Management is a new label for me, even if I'm finding that the underlying responsibilities are in hindsight, long familiar.
-So day-to-day, what does a Program Manager actually do?

-Here’s my list of the nine most important things a program manager can do on any given day:
+Not having a formal Program or Project Management background, as I've settled into the role, I've been taking notes and critically thinking about day-to-day, what Program Manger actually does, and how they bring value to a team and to the organization differently from other roles.
+A few months in to this exciting journey of discovery, here’s my list of the nine most important things a program manager can do on any given day:

 ### 1. Communication, coordination, and facilitation